 One Additional Passage

 I have to bring one more passage to your attention, or you will find it and call me a liar.
 In the Sermon on the Mount, Jesus stated in his model prayer: “And forgive us our debts, as we also have forgiven our debtors.”
 Immediately after this prayer, anticipating some misunderstanding, He further says, “For if you forgive others for their transgressions, your heavenly Father will also forgive you.
 But if you do not forgive others, then your Father will not forgive your transgressions” (Mt.
 6:12, 14-15).

 I’ll admit that Jesus has said that we should ask for forgiveness, but, again, we need to look more closely.
 He is really saying this: Forgive us as, or in the same way, that we have forgiven others.
 In other words, I’m asking that your forgiveness of me (which we can say is full and free in Christ’s sacrifice, needing nothing else) would be the same as my forgiveness of others.

 He then states that this forgiveness of others in the believer is so standard, so much a part of what it means to be a Christian, that no true believer is without it.
 If you are not a forgiver, you are not forgiven.
 To not be forgiven is to be damned to spend eternity in hell.

 Christ is talking not in specifics about confessing every sin before God.
+In fact, the tandem forgiveness he notes is only about one category—personal offense.
 He is rather talking in generalities about the nature of salvation.
 He is saying: Please make the nature of your forgiveness to us the same as that we have toward others.
 It says nothing about specific confession, but it does tie forgiveness of sins to the new nature He gives true believers.